R&D Tax Credits for the Manufacturing Industry

 • Developing prototypes to meet various customer specifications and requirements

-• Redesigning a manual process into an automated one through software development
+• Redesigning a manual process as an automated one through software development

 • Performing custom fabrication specific to a customer’s need